woodybury/strapi-provider-translate-openai-gpt/README.md

-# OpenAI GPT translation provider for Strapi Translate Plugin
+# OpenAI translation provider for Strapi Translate Plugin

 Configure the OpenAi GPT provider through the pluginOptions: